ziyoung/better-wilcom-docs/wilcom-docs/Production/output/Save_designs_in_Melco_CND_format.md

 Note: These functions are also available when you send a CND design for stitching.

-6Click OK and then Save.
+6. Click OK and then Save.

 ## Related topics...